PI-UniA/FSRDigitalTwin3D/README.md

 **Note:** This digital twin is developed as a sub-project for the research association FORSocialRobots, namely "Subproject 4: Simulation and validation of socially cognitive robots in the digital twin"

-*We believe, our digital twin wins the buzzword-bingo of 'Semantic Data Twin' or 'Process Data Twin'...*
+*We believe, our digital twin wins the buzzword-bingo of 'Semantic Data Twin' and 'Process Data Twin'...*

 ## Requirements
 This project has OS support for Linux and Windows.